The Francofile's California wine.

 - Alex gained formal education at Fresno State and 1 year at Université de Bourgogne

-- Harvests with Bordeaux experts Christophe Roumier, Bernard Michelot
+- Harvests with Burgundy experts Christophe Roumier, Bernard Michelot

 - Converted family estate to organic then biodynamic farming by 2003

 - Wines include Pinot Noir, Chardonnay, Syrah, Carignane, Viognier and Zinfandel

 - Press coverage includes NYT, SF Chronicle, Vogue, ....

 It sounds too good to be true: man has a vision for a great Pinot Noir and decides to plant in an area so uncharted that bankers think it’s a bad idea; fast-forward and it becomes the most sought-after area for California Pinot.
 While his neighbors get acquired by bigger entities, he stays fiercely independent.
 His son pushes for even higher quality, learning from some of the great winemakers of the world, and takes huge risks to implement as close to zero impact winemaking as possible—easily a decade before it becomes a trend.
 Go visit the property and you’ll be welcomed to an idyllic setting of a vigneron and his family, dogs and chickens, sun-filled tasting room, a rusted old tractor that remains in tribute to the early years.
 So charming that it was featured in Vogue’s travel section.
 You’ll see plots with vines 20, 30 and 40 years old — all hillside, weeded by hand and otherwise tended by organic and biodynamic means.
 It’s a huge amount of work for one man and his small team but it’s worth it, because the wines are complex, truly authentic, and the essence of balanced.
 So much so that writers such as Eric Asimov have featured them numerous times over the decade, even though they do virtually no marketing.
 This is the amazing story of Porter Creek.